gbstanley12/miniproject4GStanley/README.md

 - Movie Details with Image Uploads
 - Review Submission with Star Ratings
 - Admin Panel for Movie and Review Management

-## Contributing
-Feel free to fork this repository and submit pull requests for any improvements or fixes.